A&N Home My RV-7 Page Student Pilot Page

-I will also do freelance flight instruction at Corona,
+I will do freelance flight instruction at Corona,

 Chino, French Valley, Hemet, and Riverside in your aircraft.